corelight/zeek-long-connections/README.rst

 Long Connections
 ----------------

-Bro normally logs connections at the end of the connection, but this can cause trouble for incident responders in the case of very long lived connections that end up being unknown to defenders until too late.
+Zeek normally logs connections at the end of the connection, but this can cause trouble for incident responders in the case of very long lived connections that end up being unknown to defenders until too late.